-"Candidate" includes a person who has publicly declared an intention to stand for an election at any time before the close of nominations for the election, whether or not he/she has submitted a nomination form.
-[S 2 of the ECICO and s 2(2) of the EP (RRE) Reg]
+"Candidate" includes a person who has publicly declared an intention to stand for an election at any time before the end of the nomination period for the election, whether or not he/she has submitted a nomination form [s 2 of the ECICO and s 2(2) of the EAC (EP) (LC) Reg].
+[Amended in October 2021]

-"Publish" means print, display, exhibit, distribute, post up, publicly announce or make publicly known by any other means, and includes continue to publish.
-[S 2 of the ECICO and s 91(1) of the EP (RRE) Reg]
+"Publish" means print, display, exhibit, distribute, post up, publicly announce or make publicly known by any other means, and includes continue to publish [s 104(1) of the EAC (EP) (LC) Reg].
+[Added in June 2012]

-If any candidate has authorised the publication of an EA by another person, that EA is taken to have been published by that candidate.
-[S 91(2) of the EP (RRE) Reg]
+If any candidate has authorised the publication of an EA by another person, that EA is taken to have been published by that candidate [s 104(2) of the EAC (EP) (LC) Reg].
+[Added in June 2012]

-- 7.9 An EA includes the following if it is published for the purpose of promoting or prejudicing the election of any candidate or candidates in an election: - (a) any address, notice, bill, placard, poster, board, banner, roll-up banner, flag, standard, colour, sign, message, sound, name card, letter paper bearing the name and/or logo of the candidate, image or picture and any article, thing or material; - (b) audio/video cassette tape or disc, diskette, electronic message (e.g. messages published through social networking platforms, mobile messaging apps, communication networks, etc.), website, facsimile transmission, balloon, badge, emblem, carrier bag, head-dress and clothing; or
+- 9.9 An EA includes the following if it is published for the purpose of promoting or prejudicing the election of any candidate or candidates in an election: - (a) any address, notice, bill, placard, poster, board, banner, roll-up banner, flag, standard, colour, sign, message, sound, name card, letter paper bearing the name and/or logo of the candidate, image or picture and any article, thing or material; [Amended in July 2008]